Memorials of Distinction logo and home linkMemorials of Distinction logo and home link sales@memorialsofdistinction.co.uk 01582 249990 Show search

 Useful Guides

-Famous graves and memorials around the world
+Famous graves and celebrity memorials around the world

 Visiting famous grave sites and memorials might seem like a rather depressing trip, but it’s not all doom and gloom — for some people it is a way they can pay tribute to the famous person and that moment in history.
 Many cemeteries are also very beautiful places to visit, with spectacular architecture, grave statues and natural surroundings.